Skip to main content

 0 9 * * * /usr/bin/python3 /home/priya/scripts/track_prices.py >> /home/priya/scripts/logs/price_tracker.log 2>&1

-Keep them simple.
-The best automation scripts are the ones you can read six months later and immediately understand.
-Resist the urge to over-engineer.
+Keep scripts simple.
+Best automation scripts are the ones you can read six months later and immediately understand.
+Resist the urge to over-engineer them.

 Add error handling.
-A script that crashes silently is worse than no script at all.
-At minimum, wrap your main logic in a try-except block and log the error somewhere.
+A script that crashes silently is worse than no script.
+At minimum, wrap main logic in a try-except and log the error somewhere.

-Use pathlib instead of os.path.
-The pathlib module is cleaner, more readable, and more Pythonic.
-There is almost no reason to use os.path.join() anymore when you can write Path(folder) / "subfolder" / "file.txt".
+Use pathlib over os.path.
+The pathlib module is cleaner, more readable, more Pythonic.
+There's almost no reason to use os.path.join() anymore when Path(folder) / "subfolder" / "file.txt" exists.

 Store secrets properly.
-Use environment variables or a .env file (with python-dotenv) for API keys, passwords, and other sensitive data.
-Never hardcode them into your scripts, even if "it is just for personal use."
-Habits matter.
+Use environment variables or a .env file with python-dotenv for API keys, passwords, sensitive data.
+Never hardcode them, even for "personal use only."
+Habits matter more than intent.

-Automation is one of those skills where the investment pays off exponentially.
-The file organizer script took me maybe 30 minutes to write, and it has saved me countless hours over the past two years.
-The price tracker has helped me snag deals I would have completely missed otherwise.
+Automation's one of those skills where the investment pays back exponentially.
+The file organizer took maybe 30 minutes to write.
+It's saved me countless hours over two years.
+The price tracker's helped me catch deals I would've completely missed.

-You do not need to be an advanced Python developer to write scripts like these.
-Most of them use straightforward logic -- loops, conditionals, file operations -- combined with a few well-chosen libraries.
-The Python ecosystem is ridiculously rich, and there is a library for almost anything you want to automate.
+You don't need to be an advanced Python developer to write scripts like these.
+Most use straightforward logic — loops, conditionals, file operations — combined with a few well-chosen libraries.
+Python's ecosystem is ridiculously rich, and there's a library for almost anything you'd want to automate.
+Python's dominance in this space is a big reason it consistently tops the charts among the most popular programming languages.
+And if you're running scripts on a Linux server, our Linux for developers guide covers the command-line basics that make managing cron jobs much easier.

 My advice?
 Start with whatever task annoys you the most.
-The one where you think, "Ugh, I have to do this again?"
-That is your first automation candidate.
-Write the script, run it a few times to make sure it works, and then schedule it or keep it handy.
-Once you experience the satisfaction of watching a computer do your tedious work for you, you will start seeing automation opportunities everywhere.
+The one where you think "ugh, I have to do this again?"
+That's your first automation candidate.
+Write the script, test it a few times, schedule it or keep it within reach.
+Once you've watched a computer do your tedious work for you — once you've experienced that specific satisfaction of a task finishing while you were making coffee — you'll start noticing automation opportunities everywhere.
+It's a little addictive, honestly.
+I've got scripts for things that probably aren't worth automating.
+But that's between me and my cron tab.

 Share